fionatreacy/Project-3-Hangman/README.md

 ## Credits

 * Code Institute for the deployment terminal
 * I referred to tutorials by Kite ("How to Build Hangman with Python in 10 Minutes") and Tech with Tim ("5 Mini Python Games for Beginners") and CS Students ("How to Build a Hangman Game with Python").
-I got the code for my hangman figure in my display_hangman function from Kite's tutorial.
+I got the code for my hangman figure in my display_hangman function from Kite's tutorial